'[We] are determined to hold to the plan of liquidation of the Naval Division, and we shall see to it that it is carried out.'

 *80,000 marks was a sizable sum for the time.
 The hyperinflation of Weimar Germany was still some way off.

 Wanting to maintain their status, the sailors decided to begin by negotiating with their natural allies, the USPD.
 Accordingly, a delegation was sent to the Chancellery on 23 December under orders to seek out Independent representatives.
 But each party member they met suggested the matter was best discussed with someone higher up.
-Eventually, the sailors were told to negotiate directly with Ebert, although they were thwarted when told that the Chancellor was out to lunch.
+Eventually, the sailors were told to negotiate directly with Ebert, although they were thwarted when told the Chancellor was at lunch.
 In the meantime, another group of sailors had arrived at Wels’ office demanding their pay.
-Wels made some phone calls but could receive no details as to the whereabouts of the keys, one of the prerequisites for releasing the cash.
-He put the phone down and effectively told the sailors it was ‘nothing doing’ until the keys were confirmed to be in government hands.
-Enraged, the sailors tore up Wels’ office and beat up its occupant for good measure.
+Wels made some phone calls but could receive no details as to the whereabouts of the palace keys, one of the prerequisites for releasing the cash.
+He put the phone down and told the sailors nothing could be done until the keys were in government hands.
+Enraged, the sailors tore up Wels’ office and, for good measure, beat up its unfortunate occupant.
 They then took Wels and two of his subordinates hostage.

 Around 800 men of the Imperial Horse Guards were ordered to head into central Berlin as the sailors returned to the Schloss and Marstall to celebrate what they thought was a government capitulation.
 On hearing of army’s approach, the People’s Naval Division insisted the soldiers retire and threatened to move against the government with force unless their demands were met.
 Ebert started to fret, worrying about the damage street fighting might cause.
 He decided to call High Command and withdraw his earlier request for help.
 Groener refused to accept this, saying: ‘[We] are determined to hold to the plan of liquidation of the Naval Division and we shall see to it that it is carried out.’